jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 01/13/2025 <!-- lfm -->
+**Last updated:** 01/20/2025 <!-- lfm -->
-1. <!-- lfm -->Ants From Up There by Black Country, New Road
+1. <!-- lfm -->Night-bound Eyes Are Blind To The Day by Whitelands
-2. <!-- lfm -->Frog in Boiling Water by DIIV
+2. <!-- lfm -->Relationship of Command by At the Drive-In
-3. <!-- lfm -->Night-bound Eyes Are Blind To The Day by Whitelands
+3. <!-- lfm -->Yank Crime by Drive Like Jehu
-4. <!-- lfm -->Supermodified by Amon Tobin
+4. <!-- lfm -->View No Country by Kraus
-5. <!-- lfm -->anything else by Kraus
+5. <!-- lfm -->Loveless by my bloody valentine